digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

 title: AWS ECS
 ---

-# Deploying ToolJet on Amazon ECS
+# Deploying JumpStart on Amazon ECS

 :::info
-You should setup a PostgreSQL database manually to be used by ToolJet.
+You should setup a PostgreSQL database manually to be used by JumpStart.
 :::

 You can effortlessly deploy Amazon Elastic Container Service (ECS) by utilizing a [CloudFormation template](https://aws.amazon.com/cloudformation/):